 Headless CMS and SEO

 A key part of any organisation’s digital marketing strategy is their visibility on search engines – particularly Google.
 Google’s algorithm for websites is becoming increasingly focused on user experience and as an extension, website performance.
 A headless website can be beneficial for SEO due to the way in which the decoupled architecture improves load performance and speed.
 Headless is also useful for SEO as it offers enhanced capabilities to manage how content will be delivered across different devices and in different regions – cross-device optimisation and geographic targeting are vital parts of any SEO strategy.
-Additionally, a headless setup may give you more control and flexibility over implementing structured data markup, which helps you give Google additional clues about how to understand the content on your website.
+Additionally, a headless website may give you more control and flexibility over implementing structured data markup, which helps you give Google additional clues about how to understand the content on your website.

-Opt for headless CMS if:
+Go for a headless CMS if:

 - You need to be able to deliver content across multiple digital touch points